Mitch Miller: A&R man

 After arriving at Columbia, Miller enticed Frankie Laine to join the label after his early successes at Mercury.
 Miller helped direct the careers of artists who were already signed to the label, such as Doris Day, Dinah Shore, and Jo Stafford.
-Miller also discovered Aretha Franklin, and signed her to the first major recording contract of her career.
-She left Columbia after five years, when Ahmet Ertegun of Atlantic Records promised Franklin artistic freedom to create records outside the pop mainstream in a more rhythm-and-blues-driven direction.
+Miller also discovered Aretha Franklin and signed her to the first major recording contract of her career.
+She left Columbia after five years, when Ahmet Ertegun of Atlantic Records promised her artistic freedom to create records outside the pop mainstream in a more rhythm-and-blues-driven direction.

 Mitch Miller disapproved of rock 'n' roll—one of his contemporaries described his denunciation of it as "The Gettysburg Address of Music"—and passed not only on Elvis Presley and Buddy Holly, who became stars on RCA and Coral, respectively, but on The Beatles as well, creating a fortune in revenue for rival Capitol.
 Previously, Miller had offered Presley a contract but balked at the amount Presley's manager, Colonel Tom Parker, was asking.
 However, in 1958 he signed Johnny Cash and Carl Perkins, two of Presley's contemporaries at Sun Records.

-According to former Newsweek music critic Karen Schoemer, Miller's refusal to record in the genre was also due to his fear that the label, and its corporate parent CBS, would be implicated in the scandal surrounding payola if he did so, remarking: I knew what was going on—everybody in the business knew what was going on.
-You had to pay to play.
+According to former Newsweek music critic Karen Schoemer, Miller's refusal to record in the genre was also due to his fear that the label, and its corporate parent CBS, would be implicated in the scandal surrounding payola if he did so, remarking: "I knew what was going on—everybody in the business knew what was going on.
+You had to pay to play."

-In defense of his anti-rock stance, he once told NME in January 1958: "Rock 'n' roll is musical baby food: it is the worship of mediocrity, brought about by a passion for conformity."

-Despite his distaste for rock 'n' roll, Miller emphasized emotional expression over vocal perfection and often produced records for Columbia artists that were rockish in nature.
+In defense of his anti-rock stance, he once told NME in January 1958:"Rock 'n' roll is musical baby food: it is the worship of mediocrity, brought about by a passion for conformity."Despite his distaste for rock 'n' roll, Miller emphasized emotional expression over vocal perfection and often produced records for Columbia artists that were rockish in nature.
 Two examples are "A White Sport Coat (and a Pink Carnation)" by Marty Robbins and "Rock-a-Billy" by Guy Mitchell.